Midcentury Modern: What It Is And How To Add The Look To Your Home

 However, if you don’t have a green thumb, this artificial snake plant found at Target will work, too.
 We won’t tell.

 Harking back to the metallic finishes found during the style’s heyday, this bar cart, found at Wayfair, is embellished with a rustic gold finish with a two-tier glass serving base, both materials used in traditional and nontraditional decor.
 The shape, with sleek lines, is also interesting.
+Check out these bar cart ideas for more decor inspiration.

 The Bottom Line On Midcentury Modern Design